“Getting ahead of the compliance eight-ball before the end of the year can save time and stress.”

 As you near the end of the year, it’s also time to start getting certain payroll-related ducks in a row for purposes of tax compliance: Every W-2 needs to be in order, of course, with correct personal and financial details (name, address, Social Security number, jurisdictional info, exemptions, filing status and so on).
 Then you must handle similar tasks for any contract employees you have on your staff.

-Mistakes on any employee’s record could lead to financial penalties, such as when one employee’s deductions are inaccurate due to an incorrect SSN.
+Mistakes on any employee’s record could lead to financial penalties if it causes complications for the government, such as when one employee’s deductions are inaccurate due to an incorrect SSN.
 Using a combination of HR software and resources like the Social Security Administration’s number verification and Employer Verification Request, you can make sure you stay on top of this issue.

-Last but not least: Do you have the right technology in place to help manage daily administrative HR tasks while staying compliant?
+Last but not least: Do you have the tech resources to accomplish all essential HR objectives while staying compliant?
 If not, it might be time for a change.
-PeopleStrategy can be your one-stop shop for all essential HR tasks – year-end or otherwise.
-The platform handles the full gamut of critical HR tasks all through one interface and helps ensure compliance through automated regulatory filing of I-9s, E-Verify data, ACA compliance reporting and other legally required information.
+PeopleStrategy eHCM can be your one-stop shop for all essential HR tasks – year-end or otherwise.
+The platform handles the full gamut of critical HR tasks all through one interface and guarantees compliance through automated regulatory filing of I-9s, E-Verify data, ACA compliance reporting and other legally required information.